Shrief88/ETCH-A-SKETCH/README.md

 # ETCH-A-SKETCH

-This is The Odin Projects ETCH-A-SKETCH project!
+This is The Odin Project ETCH-A-SKETCH project!

 <ul>